scaleway/scaleway-cli/docs/migration_guide_v2.md

 TODO
 ```

-This command will print all the image available across regions.
+This command will print all the images available across regions.
 You can filter the architecture and the region parameter to only get the information about the image you are interested in.
 For instance: